ms-codess/JobTailor/README.md

 ---

 ### 2️⃣ Build a Resume from Scratch
-> No resume?
-No problem — build one with AI assistance.

 ✍️ **Manual Builder & AI Polishing**: Manually enter your details and use the "AI Polish" feature on any section to instantly improve it.
 🎨 **Template Picker**: Choose and live-preview different professional designs (Classic, Modern, Creative) and regional formats (North American, European).